zhoulele12/CosmoQuest/web3.md

 3. Blockchain in space

 ## Challenges
-1. Centralized databases are faster, more power-efficient.
+1. Dentralized databases are much slower and less power-efficient.
 2. **Scalability** of decentralized databases seems to be a perpetual issue.
 3. Decentralized currency seems to be the only application of the blockchain.
 4. 投机>投资>使用.

 ## Evolution of The Web
-1.0 static, read only, like reading magazines, but on a screen 2.0 read-and-write, interactive, rely on user-generated contents (this era) 3.0 decentralized, users are owners
+1.0 static, read only.
+Like reading magazines but on a screen.
+2.0 read-and-write, interactive, rely on user-generated contents (the age we live in, as of 2022) 3.0 decentralized, users are owners

 ## Blockchain